kristianmandrup/mfe-root-config/README.md

 ## Import Maps Deployer

 To deploy new releases of micro frontends, you will need to use [import-map-deployer](https://github.com/single-spa/import-map-deployer)
+On GCP, you can use either:

+- Cloud Run (managed service)
+- Kubernetes cluster

 ## Cloud run

 Go to [Cloud Run](https://cloud.google.com/run/docs/deploying) and follow instructions to deploy an image.

-### Kubernetes Cluster setup for Import Maps Deployer
+## Kubernetes Cluster setup for Import Maps Deployer

 Create a new cluster